 \section{Abstract}

-We formulate a composite problem involving the decision making of the optimal entry time and dynamic consumption afterwards: in stage-1, the investor has access to full market information subjecting to some information costs and needs to choose an optimal stopping time to initiate stage-2; in stage-2 starting from the chosen stopping time, the investor terminates the costly full information acquisition and starts dynamic investment and consumption under partial observations of free public stock prices.
+This paper studies a composite problem involving the decision making of the optimal entry time and dynamic consumption afterwards.
+In stage-1, the investor has access to full market information subjecting to some information costs and needs to choose an optimal stopping time to initiate stage-2; in stage-2, the investor terminates the costly full information acquisition and starts dynamic investment and consumption under partial observations of free public stock prices.
 The habit formation preference is employed, in which the past consumption affects the investor's current decisions.
 By using the stochastic Perron's method, the value function of the composite problem is proved to be the unique viscosity solution of some variational inequalities.\\ \ \\ { \textbf{Keywords:}} Optimal entry problem; consumption habit formation; stochastic Perron's method; viscosity solution\\ \ \\ \textbf{2020 Mathematics Subject Classification}: 91G10; 49L25; 93E11; 93E20; 49L20